 While you can activate the SIM, add credit and select packages from your phone, I chose to do it from a laptop.
 The instructions are straightforward, requiring you to first enter the SIM number on the package, then select a phone number from a given range.

-You’ll then need to provide your name, passport number and an Australian address to register the SIM to — but as there’s no additional verification done, you can use your hotel or hostel address without a problem.
+You’ll then need to provide your name, passport number and an Australian address to register the SIM to.
+There’s no additional verification done, though, so you can use your hotel or hostel address without a problem.

 While those with an Australian credit card can top up online during activation, don’t try doing the same with an overseas card.
-It will appear to go through, but since the address of your card doesn’t match the one you’re registering the SIM to, activation will fail and you’ll need to contact support to sort things out.
+It will appear to go through, but since the address of your card doesn’t match the one you’re registering the SIM to, activation will fail.
+You’ll then need to contact support to sort things out.

 Since Optus has physical stores throughout Australia, including international airports, buying one of its SIMs is straightforward.